Migrate consumer Google Workspace (formerly G Suite) mailboxes to Microsoft 365 or Office 365

 The following list contains the migration tasks given in the order in which you should complete them.

 Step 1: Verify you own your domain

-In this task, you'll first verify to Office 365 that you own the domain you used for your G Suite accounts.
+In this task, you'll first verify to Microsoft 365 or Office 365 that you own the domain you used for your Google Workspace accounts.

-Another option is to use the your company name.onmicrosoft.com domain that is included with your Office 365 subscription instead of using your own custom domain.
-In that case, you can just add users as described in Add users individually or in bulk to Office 365 - Admin Help and omit this task.
+Another option is to use the your company name.onmicrosoft.com domain that is included with your Microsoft 365 or Office 365 subscription instead of using your own custom domain.
+In that case, you can just add users as described in Add users individually or in bulk and omit this task.
 Most people, however, prefer to use their own domain.

-Domain verification is a task you will go through as you setup Office 365.
-During the setup Office 365 setup wizard provides you with a TXT record you will add at your domain host provider.
-See Add a domain to Office 365 for the steps to complete in Office 365 admin center, and choose a domain registrar from the two following options to see how to complete add the TXT record that your DNS host provider.
+Domain verification is a task you will go through as you set up Microsoft 365 or Office 365.
+During setup, the setup wizard provides you with a TXT record you will add at your domain host provider.
+See Add a domain to Microsoft 365 for the steps to complete in Microsoft 365 admin center, and choose a domain registrar from the two following options to see how to complete add the TXT record that your DNS host provider.

 Your current DNS host provider is Google: If you purchased your domain from Google and they are the DNS hosting provider, follow these instructions: Create DNS records when your domain is managed by Google (Go Daddy).

 You purchased your domain from another domain registrar: If you purchased your domain from a different company, we provide instructions for many popular domain hosting providers.

 Step 2: Add users to Microsoft 365 or Office 365

 You can add your users either one at a time, or several users at a time.
 When you add users, you also add licenses to them.
 Each user has to have a mailbox on Microsoft 365 or Office 365 before you can migrate email to it.
 Each user also needs a license that includes an Exchange Online plan to use his or her mailbox.